Mansfield Rule 2021

-An Open Letter From the 4.0 Firms’ Chairs & Managing Partners
+An Open Letter From the 2020-2021 Mansfield Law Firms’ Chairs & Managing Partners

-We, the Chairpersons and Managing Partners of 117 major law firms, want to increase and sustain a diverse and inclusive workforce in our firms and beyond in the legal profession.
-One of the proactive ways we are doing this is through our participation in the Mansfield Rule.
+We, the Chairpersons and Managing Partners of 115+ major law firms, want to increase and sustain a diverse and inclusive workforce in our firms and beyond in the legal profession.
+One of the proactive ways we are doing this is through our participation in the Mansfield Rule 4.0 version.

 The Mansfield Rule, in just a few years, has made a major impact on diversifying law firm leadership.
 Some of the overall measurable results thus far, and our individual experiences with it since its inception are detailed below.

 As part of this open letter, in addition to encouraging others in the legal industry to join us, we want to congratulate the trailblazing legal departments and midsize law firms that are taking part in a pilot version of this effort customized for their varying sizes and needs.